People's Socialist Republic of Albania: Consolidation of power and initial reforms

-On 29 November 1944, Albania was liberated by the National Liberation Movement (In Albanian: Lëvizja Nacional-Çlirimtare LNC).
+On 29 November 1944, Albania was liberated by the National Liberation Movement (In Albanian: Lëvizja Nacional-Çlirimtare LNÇ).
 The Anti-Fascist National Liberation Council, formed in May, became the country's provisional government.

-The government, like the LNC, was dominated by the two-year-old Communist Party of Albania, and the party's first secretary, Enver Hoxha, became Albania's prime minister.
+The government, like the LNÇ, was dominated by the two-year-old Communist Party of Albania, and the party's first secretary, Enver Hoxha, became Albania's prime minister.
 From the start, the LNC government was an undisguised Communist regime.
 In most of the rest of what became the Eastern Bloc, the Communist parties were nominally part of a coalition government for a few years before seizing full control and creating one-party states.

-Having sidelined the nationalist Balli Kombëtar after their collaboration with the Nazis, the LNC quickly moved to consolidate its power, liberate the country's tenants and workers, and fraternally link Albania with other socialist countries.
+Having sidelined the nationalist Balli Kombëtar after their collaboration with the Nazis, the LNÇ quickly moved to consolidate its power, liberate the country's tenants and workers, and fraternally link Albania with other socialist countries.
 King Zog I was permanently barred from returning to Albania.

 The internal affairs minister, Koçi Xoxe, "an erstwhile pro-Yugoslavia tinsmith", presided over the trial of many non-communist politicians who were condemned as "enemies of the people" and "war criminals".
 Many were sentenced to death.
 Those spared were imprisoned for years in work camps and jails and later settled on state farms built on reclaimed marshlands.

 In December 1944, the provisional government adopted laws allowing the state to regulate foreign and domestic trade, commercial enterprises, and the few industries the country possessed.
 The laws sanctioned confiscation of property belonging to political exiles and "enemies of the people."
 The state also expropriated all German- and Italian-owned property, nationalized transportation enterprises, and canceled all concessions granted by previous Albanian governments to foreign companies.

 In August 1945, the provisional government adopted the first sweeping agricultural reforms in Albania's history.
 The country's 100 largest landowners, who controlled close to a third of Albania's arable land, had frustrated all agricultural reform proposals before the war.
 The communists' reforms were aimed at squeezing large landowners out of business, winning peasant support, and increasing farm output to avert famine.
 The government annulled outstanding agricultural debts, granted peasants access to inexpensive water for irrigation, and nationalized forest and pastureland.